Bridging the Gap: How Hunter Gargan Balances Work, Family, and Electrical Technology

 I’d worked my way up the ladder, but when I started with a new company doing high-volt electric work I realized there were some gaps in my knowledge and that I needed some theory.
 I just got by because somebody showed me this.
 I have a lot more confidence, now, for having the formal training.

 I went out to find the school I wanted to go to.
-And my company allowed me to go back to school for that formal training (36 week program at Carrington College), while still working full-time.
+And my company allowed me to go back to school for that formal training (12-month course at Carrington College), while still working full-time.

 Why Carrington College?